spring-attic/spring-security-oauth/docs/oauth1.md

 ### Requesting Protected Resources

 The [`OAuthRestTemplate`][OAuthRestTemplate] can be used to make REST-like requests to resources protected by OAuth.
 It's used just like a standard
-RestTemplate (new in Spring 3), but is supplied with a specific `ProtectedResourcDetails` so it can sign its requests.
+RestTemplate (new in Spring 3), but is supplied with a specific `ProtectedResourceDetails` so it can sign its requests.

 ### Consumer Configuration